Karisma Kapoor: Debut and early roles (1991–1995)

 Kapoor's final two releases of the year were the action drama Suhaag (alongside Ajay Devgn, Akshay Kumar and Nagma) and the comedy-drama Gopi Kishan (alongside Suniel Shetty and Shilpa Shirodkar), both of which were critically and commercially successful.
 In the former, she starred as a college student and Devgn's love interest, while in the latter, she played a police commissioner's daughter who falls in love with a criminal.
 In 1995, after appearing in the box office flops Jawab and Maidan-E-Jung, Kapoor starred as Malti, a rich girl who marries a poor coolie (played by Govinda) in David Dhawan's blockbuster comedy film Coolie No. 1.
 The film garnered positive reviews and emerged as a commercial success, grossing ₹911 million in India.
+It later gained a cult following.
 On her initial career struggle, she later said:

 When I first entered the industry, things were made tough for me.
 I am not saying that I was singled out.
 I think every star kid has to go through this.
 Everyone was so unfair to me.
 Other newcomers were praised for every little achievement, but I was not given an iota of acknowledgement.
 When it came to me, it was always, 'Okay, she has done well, but what's the big deal about her?'.
 Nobody gave a 17-year-old credit for doing my job reasonably well.